Treats migraine headaches. This medicine is triptan. It does not prevent migraines.

 Tablet, Dissolving Tablet

-- If you need to take a second dose of the medicine, wait at least 2 hours after taking the first dose.
+- Take 1 dose of this medicine when needed.
+If your headache comes back and you need a second dose of the medicine, wait at least 2 hours after you took the first dose.
 If the medicine does not relieve your headache at all, call your doctor right away.

 - Swallow the tablet whole with a glass of water.
 Do not crush, break, or chew it.